 The Campaign for Protection of Rural England London (C.P.R.E), have been a long term supporter of Warren Farm.
 In fact their lead Alice Roberts first case was the Warren Farm Campaign, 9 years ago.
-Since then she has continued to support saving Warren Farm and does incredible work linking groups together that might be able to help each other.
-Through her introduction in July 2020 Hanwell Nature were asked if we could share campaign knowledge with another Campaign, The Friends of Dog Kennel Hill Wood campaign, and we were able to share intel and help suggest economical ways to flight legally, putting Jassia in touch with our legal team.
-This is the sort of excellent networking CPRE actively offer when helping different campaigns.
+Since then she has continued to support saving Warren Farm, and does incredible work linking groups together that might be able to help each other.
+Through her introduction in July 2020 Hanwell Nature were asked if we could share campaign knowledge with another campaign, and we were able to share intel and help suggest economical ways to flight legally, putting them in touch with our legal team.
+This is the sort of excellent networking CPRE London, actively offer when helping different campaigns.

 Back in August 2020 Alice reached out to Samantha at Hanwell Nature again, this time with the idea of creating 10 new London Parks and wanted to know if we wanted to include Warren Farm, of course we jumped at the chance.